A simple explanation

 The result is a review system where every entry is tied to a verified event.
 Businesses can demonstrate their quality with data that anyone can check independently.

-Proof Tokens: how every review begins
+Proof Tokens: how verified reviews begin

 A Proof Token is like a digital receipt.
 The business generates one for each transaction — from the dashboard with one click, or through the API automatically.
 The token is sent to the customer via email, QR code, or any preferred channel.